-- 1. On the Connections menu, click Devices - 2.
-Select the device (e.g. SDL3) and then click the Input pins tab This will list all inputs available for this product - 3.
-Select the input and click Channel (or double-click the input) - 4.
-Assign a measurement channel to the input and click OK - The channel needs to be calibrated using one of two options: Select Load Cal if a pre-defined calibration is available OR Device the state set of the set of the
+- On the Connections menu, click Devices - Select the device (e.g. ADL3) and then click the Input pins tab This will list all inputs available for this product

+Note: Some inputs require the 52 I/O Upgrade to make them available.
+See ADL3 Upgrades

+- Select the input and click Channel (or double click the input) - Assign a measurement channel to the input and click OK

+The channel needs to be calibrated using one of two options

-Double-click the input to enter a calibration
+- Select Load Cal if a pre-defined calibration is available OR - Double-click the input to enter a calibration